KathyReid/pivotsummit-2016/transcript.md

 SLIDE: Job Clusters

-In their recent report, the Foundation for Young Australians urged young Australians not to think in terms of specific careers, but around a professional portfolio of skills - job *clusters* that they can use to drive their professional development.
+In their recent report, the Foundation for Young Australians urged us not to think in terms of specific careers, but around a professional portfolio of skills - job *clusters* that we can use to drive their professional development.

+Let's have a look at them.

 ### Generators